adri567/Navify/README.md

 ## ⌨️ How to use

-1. In order to use Navify correctly you need to import Navify in every File where you use Navify content.
+1. To use Navify correctly, you must import it in every file that contains Navify content.
 ```swift
 import Navify
 ```

 2. Next, you need a Router enum and a Coordinator class.